KDSource/KDSource/README.md

 Important: The architecture (32 vs 64 bits) of the installed `libxml2` and `iconv` must be the same as the MinGW and CMake architecture.
 Also make sure that other `libxml2` or `iconv` files with different architecture are not in the `PATH`, or at least not ahead of the ones to be used.

-The following instructions use the command prompt, and therefore assume that the `bin` subdirectory of Git, MinGW and CMake are in the system `PATH`.
+The following instructions use the PowerShell command prompt, and therefore assume that the `bin` subdirectory of Git, MinGW and CMake are in the system `PATH`.

 1. First of all, clone this repository with all its submodules to a local repository.